Kingsway College: School organizations

-The Student Association is headed by a Prime Minister, and is responsible for organizing many of the school functions, such as Mega Marathon, the fall banquet and valentine's banquet, the children's Christmas party, and Golden Unicorn.
+The Student Association is headed by a Prime Minister, and is responsible for organizing many of the school functions, such as the Mega Marathon, the fall banquet and valentine's banquet, the children's Christmas party, and Golden Gnome.
 It is divided into the executive body and the senate, which is headed by the Deputy Prime Minister.

 The school yearbook is entitled Cedar Trails.
 It is released each June at the Yearbook Signing night, and has been released every year since 1946.
 The Cedar Trails staff is also responsible for publishing the student and faculty directory, entitled the Whozit.

 In Kingsway's history, there have been four student newspapers, beginning with The Studonian in 1920.
 The current edition, The Cedar Sentinel was founded in 1962, upon the changing of the school's name to Kingsway College.
 The Cedar Sentinel is published monthly, and features content produced by students, faculty, and staff.

 The Vox Viri Association ("Voice of the Men") was founded in 1933 as the Men's dorm club.
 Among its current traditions are to go to a Chinese buffet at the beginning of the year, followed by a trip to Pearson International Airport to watch planes and fancy cars.

 Nil Sine Numine ("Nothing without God's Will") is the Girls' dorm club, and it was founded in 1936.
 The club motto is "Deeds not words."

 The Outdoor Club has been in existence since the early 1980s, and twice a year goes on backpacking, canoeing, and winter camping trips.